Testosterone

 (1) “Testosterone high” caused by spiking of T levels in the blood after T injection,

-(2) Natural “aromatisation” of T to Oestrogen by the liver, with breast enlargement and occasionally, painful and tender breast cysts.
+(2) Natural Conversion of the T to Oestrogen by the liver, with breast enlargement and maybe, painful and tender breast cysts.

-(3) Weight gain around internal organs and in traditionally female areas (hips and lower abdomen), also caused by aromatization of testosterone, to estradiol.
+(3) Weight gain around internal organs and in traditionally female areas (hips, “tummy”).

 Avoiding TRT side effects